Los Angeles Times: Book prizes

+Los Angeles Times 500

+From 1974 to 1980, the Times sponsored the Los Angeles Times 500, a NASCAR Winston Cup Series stock car race that was held at Ontario Motor Speedway in Ontario, California, the final event was held in 1980 before the track was demolished.

 Los Angeles Times Grand Prix

-From 1957 to 1987, the Times sponsored the Los Angeles Times Grand Prix that was held over at the Riverside International Raceway in Moreno Valley, California.
+From 1957 to 1987, the Times sponsored the Los Angeles Times Grand Prix that was held at the Riverside International Raceway in Moreno Valley, California.

 Other media

 Book publishing

-The Times Mirror Corporation has also owned a number of book publishers over the years, including New American Library and C.V.
-Mosby, as well as Harry N. Abrams, Matthew Bender, and Jeppesen.
+The Times Mirror Corporation has also owned a number of book publishers over the years, including New American Library, C.V.
+Mosby Company, Harry N. Abrams, Matthew Bender, and Jeppesen.

 In 1960, Times Mirror of Los Angeles bought the book publisher New American Library, known for publishing affordable paperback reprints of classics and other scholarly works.
 The NAL continued to operate autonomously from New York and within the Mirror Company.
 In 1983, Odyssey Partners and Ira J. Hechler bought NAL from the Times Mirror Company for over $50 million.

 In 1967, Times Mirror acquired C.V.
-Mosby Company, a professional publisher and merged it over the years with several other professional publishers including Resource Application, Inc., Year Book Medical Publishers, Wolfe Publishing Ltd., PSG Publishing Company, B.C.
+Mosby, a professional publisher and merged it over the years with several other professional publishers including Resource Application, Inc., Year Book Medical Publishers, Wolfe Publishing Ltd., PSG Publishing Company, B.C.
 Decker, Inc., among others.
 Eventually in 1998 Mosby was sold to Harcourt Brace & Company to form the Elsevier Health Sciences group.